 This contender arrived mostly assembled right out of the box.
-You will need to select the correct axle adaptor for the bike you will be mounting and slide it into the tube on the tray, tightening the fixing bolt by using the skewer tube wrench (it is a 4mm Allen key).
+You will need to select the correct axle adaptor for the bike you'll be mounting and slide it into the tube on the tray, tightening the fixing bolt by using the skewer tube wrench (it is a 4mm Allen key).

 The rack attaches to the vehicle crossbars with two U-bolt style clamps that must be tightened down using the included wrench.
-The security bolts that hold the clamps have a unique head shape and can only be tightened or removed using the included wrench, so you will want to keep track of this one.
+The security bolts that hold the clamps have a unique head shape and can only be tightened or removed using the included wrench, so you'll want to keep track of this one.

 The Trio includes a sturdy large diameter cable lock that deploys from the rear of the tray; the lock is similar to the one found on the Kuat NV rack.

 The cable is long compared to cables found on many other roof racks, making it possible to secure the frame and rear wheel of most bikes.
 While no locking system is theft proof, we feel that the cable on the Trio is the best protection available.
 The rack itself is secured using '"security nuts" which resemble a standard hex key.
-After close inspection, we realized that it only has five sides, which would result in a thief needing to have this particular wrench (that comes with Trio) to remove the rack.
-While not foolproof, it is probably just as good as a lock because, in reality, if a thief wanted the rack, they would probably just cut the U-bolts with an angle grinder.
+After close inspection, we realized that it only has five sides, which would result in a thief needing to have this particular wrench (that comes with the Trio) to remove the rack.
+While not fool-proof, it is probably just as good as a lock because, in reality, if a thief wanted the rack, they would probably just cut the U-bolts with an angle grinder.

 The materials are top notch, and the powder coat finish is the most durable of any rack brand we tested.
 The Kuat NV has a similar finish, and we found it to be equally as durable.
 Despite spending an entire winter on the roof with a daily barrage of road salt and grime, there is not a speck of rust to be seen, even on the mounting bolts.
 The Trio is exceptionally stable in crosswinds and seems to be holding up well in all regards despite our abuse.

-At $189, this contender is a bit pricier the RockyMounts JetLine, winner of our Best Buy award.
+This contender is a bit pricier than the RockyMounts JetLine, winner of our Best Buy award.
 But the JetLine and most fork mount roof racks are only compatible with 9mm quick release forks, unless you buy an adapter, which will set you back at least $40 and will typically only work with one axle standard.
 With the Trio, you get compatibility with three axle standards out of the box with the ability to upgrade with adaptors for fat bikes.
 We feel that the versatility, combined with the aesthetics and ease of use, make the Trio an excellent value.